Local Road Maintenance Program

 Local Road Maintenance Program and Intelligent Transportation Systems (ITS)

 Measure M provides 20% of its revenues for Local Street Rehabilitation.
 Rehabilitation funds are used on maintenance activities such as pothole repair, slurry seals, and overlays.
-In Fiscal Year 15/16 an estimated $987,974 was used for a pavement preventive maintenance contract on the following city streets:

 Work completed with ITS funding:

 Measure M funds ($235,000) were used to continue maintenance of existing adaptive traffic control signals on College Avenue, Guerneville Road, Stony Point Road, and Mendocino Avenue totaling 49 signals.
 Santa Rosa Avenue was converted to adaptive traffic control from Maple Avenue to Burt Street with a new system and continues to be monitored.
 Marlow Road at Monroe School which is on an adaptive corridor, was converted to a Flashing Yellow Arrow (FYA) protected permissive signal in August 2018.
 Work was also completed on moving toward an updated traffic signal software and controllers for the remaining 150 signals.
 This conversion will be gradual over several years as funds become available.